Factbox - Women who have alleged inappropriate conduct by Trump

 Rachel Crooks, formerly a receptionist at a real estate firm, told The New York Times in a report published on Oct.
 12 that Trump "kissed me directly on the mouth" in 2005 at Trump Tower in Manhattan when she was 22.
 In a tweet and in a later speech on Oct.
 13, Trump called the Times story a total fabrication.

-Summer Zervos, who was a contestant on Trump's reality TV show "The Apprentice" in 2006, said at a news conference on Oct.
+Summer Zervos, who was a contestant on Trump's reality show "The Apprentice" in 2006, said at a news conference on Oct.
 14 in Las Vegas that Trump tried to get her to lie down on a bed with him when she met him in 2007 to discuss a possible job.
 Zervos said she complied with a request to sit next to Trump, and, "He then grabbed my shoulder and began kissing me very aggressively and placed his hand on my breast."
-Trump at a rally in North Carolina this month denounced the allegations made by a series of women, calling them fabrications.
+Trump at a rally in North Carolina on Friday denounced the allegations made by a series of women in recent days, calling them fabrications.

 Kristin Anderson, in a video posted on the website of The Washington Post on Oct.
 14, said Trump put his hand up her skirt in a crowded New York nightclub in the early 1990s in an unwanted advance, when she had never even met him.
 "He did touch my vagina through my underwear, absolutely," Anderson said in the video interview.
-Trump's campaign did not respond to requests for comments on the allegations at the time they were made public.
+Trump's campaign did not immediately respond to requests for comments on the allegations made public on Friday.

-Yoga instructor Karena Virginia, at a news conference in New York City on Thursday, said Trump approached her outside the U.S. Open tennis tournament in 1998.
-They had never met, and she was 27 years old, she said.
-She alleged that Trump commented on her legs and then touched her breast before she was able to get into a car and be driven away.
-Trump campaign spokeswoman Jessica Ditto said the accusation was a publicity-seeking attack coordinated with Clinton, and added: "Voters are tired of these circus-like antics and reject these fictional stories."

-(Reporting by Mike Stone in Washington, Steve Holland and Dan whitcomb in North Carolina, and David Ingram in New York; Editing by Leslie Adler and Jonathan Oatis)
+(Reporting by Mike Stone in Washington, Steve Holland and Dan whitcomb in North Carolina; Editing by Frances Kerry and Leslie Adler)